JavierMenRev/SelectionInLatinAmericans/README.md

 ```

 Input arguments:
-* 1 - Population ID of the targed admixed population
+* 1 - Population ID of the target admixed population
 * 2 - Prefix of CP file (before "chr" string in file)
 * 3 - Postfix of CP file (after "chr" string in file)
 * 4 - ID file